 Biology and management of insects with an emphasis on pests of ornamental plants and turf.
 Identification of key pests and their damage symptoms, monitoring insect populations and management strategies and tactics.

 Three credits.
-Taught jointly with SAPL 840.
+Taught with SAPL 840.
 Not open for credit to graduate students.
 Legrand

 Principles of integrated pest management covering insect, disease, and weed problems in agronomic crops, vegetables, fruits, turfgrass, ornamentals, and greenhouse production.
 Environmental impacts and pest control strategies will be covered.